deminimis/minimalimageviewer/README.md

   - Smooth zoom (0.1x–10x) via Ctrl++/-, mouse wheel, or context menu, implemented with `SetWorldTransform` for GPU-friendly scaling.
   - Fits images to window (Ctrl+0 or double-click), adjusting for rotation angles.
   - Rotates images in 90° increments.
+  - **Configurable Background**: Change the background to Grey (default), Black, White, or a transparent checkerboard pattern via the right-click menu.

 - **Image Management**:
   - Saves rotated images (Ctrl+S or context menu) in their original WIC-supported format, using temporary files to ensure atomic operations.